 - Establish a written, workplace-specific COVID-19 prevention plan at every facility, perform a comprehensive risk assessment of all work areas, and designate a person at each facility to implement the plan. - Identify contact information for the local health department where the facility is located, for communicating information about COVID-19 outbreaks among employees. - Train and communicate with employees and employee representatives on the plan. - Regularly evaluate the facility for compliance with the plan and document and correct deficiencies identified. - Investigate any COVID-19 illness and determine if any work-related factors could have contributed to risk of infection.
 Update the plan as needed to prevent further cases. - Identify close contacts (within six feet for 15 minutes or more) of an infected employee and take steps to isolate COVID-19 positive employee(s) and close contacts. - Adhere to the guidelines below.
-Failure to do so could result in workplace illnesses that may cause operations to be temporarily closed or limited.
+Failure to do so could result in workplace illnesses that may require the temporary limitation or closure of operations.